RickChuck/git-lecture/README.md

 - In Terminal, paste the following: `defaults write com.apple.finder AppleShowAllFiles YES`
 - Press return
 - Hold the ‘Option/alt’ key, then right click on the Finder icon in the dock and click Relaunch.

+Hello there 'Ground', will you be my friend?